oohal/mboxbridge/README.md

 			want to use the requested size to pre-load the remainder of the request.

+			The requested window size may be zero.
+In this case the BMC should use the default size returned by the GET_MBOX_INFO command.
+This behaviour makes v1 and v2 implementations to be compatible.

 			The format of the CREATE_{READ,WRITE}_WINDOW commands
 			are identical.